Maria Tippett: Biography

 Raised in Victoria, British Columbia, Tippett travelled through Europe and the Middle East for three years following high school before attending Vancouver City College and Simon Fraser University.
 She received a doctorate in history from the University of London.
 From 1971 to 1983 she was married to Canadian Historian Douglas Cole.
 In 1991 she married Professor Peter Clarke, British historian and former Master of Trinity Hall, Cambridge University.

 Until 1990, Tippett taught at Simon Fraser University, the University of British Columbia, Emily Carr College of Art and Design and was the Robarts Professor of Canadian Studies at York University, Toronto.

 At Cambridge she was a visiting fellow at Clare Hall (1991–1992), then a research associate at the Scott Polar Research Institute (1993–95).
 In 1995 she was appointed a senior research fellow and tutor at Churchill College, Cambridge (1995–2004).
 Tippett was a member of the Cambridge Faculty of History from 1992 to 2004 and was chair of the Churchill College Art Gallery from 1997 to 2001.
-In 1997 she and Peter Clarke wrote the libretto for the opera, Churchill's Finest Hour, A Musical Burlesque in four acts, composed by Jeremy Thurlow of Churchill College, Cambridge.
+In 1997 she and Peter Clarke wrote the libretto for the opera, "Churchill's Finest Hour, A Musical Burlesque in four acts", composed by Jeremy Thurlow of Churchill College, Cambridge.

-In 2004, Tippett returned to Canada and was an associate research professor at Simon Fraser University where she continued to work from 2006 to 2010.
+In 2004, Tippett returned to Canada and was an associate research professor at Simon Fraser University from 2006 to 2010.